 The benefits of coaching can be as large or as small as you would like to make them.
 Whether you are looking for insights and understanding of a current situation, to get unstuck from a specific issue, or want to develop an action plan to identify and achieve a bigger goal, life coaching can help you short cut the time it takes to get the results you want.
 Every client uses their sessions differently and embarks on their own, unique journey.

 It is clear that coaching can be applied to all contexts and outcomes can be seen in a wide range of areas.
 For me the answer to ‘Why coaching?’ distills down to the following key benefits:

-Identification, rationalisation, stress testing and detailing out of our goals
+Identification, rationalisation, stress testing and detailing out of our goals and direction